mathisnozais/MycPten/01_FASTQ_Preprocessing/README.md

 - Download raw files to perform the analysis

 #### Clone Github repository
-Use your favorite method to clone this repository in a chosen folder.This will create a "MycPten" folder with all the source code. <br/>
+Use your favorite method to clone this repository in a chosen folder.
+This will create a "MycPten" folder with all the source code. <br/>
 You must set an environment variable called WORKING_DIR with a value set to the path to this Myc_Pten folder.
 For instance, if I clone the Git repository in "/home/nozais/workspace", then the WORKING_DIR variable will be set to :

 ```bash
 export WORKING_DIR=/home/nozais/workspace/Myc_Pten
 ```

 #### Reference Genome
 The original version of the tanscriptome used is available at 10xGenomics website (http://cf.10xgenomics.com/supp/cell-exp/refdata-cellranger-mm10-3.0.0.tar.gz).
 We modify it in order to add eYFP.
-The mm10-eYFP transcriptome can be download in Zenodo.
+Thus the mm10-eYFP transcriptome can be download in Zenodo.

 ```bash
 #Download the eYFP-transcriptome files to the reference folder